 Fishlake St. Cuthbert - Restoration Programme

-2022 - This year's restoration activity is focused on five areas :
+2025 - The new year's restoration activity is focused on three areas :

 Essential recent running repairs have included:

-i) the stabilisation and re-pointing of the south west buttress
+i) the stabilization and re-pointing of the south west buttress

 ii) re-pointing the south aisle roof to the south tower wall joint, including correcting a historic lead-work error